Input and Output

 Let's first take a look at what happens under the else clause.
 Because, we have to have exactly one I/O action after the else, we use a do block to glue together two I/O actions into one.
 You could also write that part out as:

-putStrLn $ reverseWords line
+else (do putStrLn $ reverseWords line main)

 This makes it more explicit that the do block can be viewed as one I/O action, but it's uglier.
 Anyway, inside the do block, we call reverseWords on the line that we got from getLine and then print that out to the terminal.
 After that, we just perform main.
 It's called recursively and that's okay, because main is itself an I/O action.
 So in a sense, we go back to the start of the program.